Hercules (1997 film): Box office

 Wall Street analysts estimated that Hercules could bring in between $125 and $150 million in the United States, on the basis of the extensive marketing campaign and the movie's light, humorous tone similar to that of Aladdin.
+The delay of James Cameron's Titanic to December 1997 allowed Hercules and other major summer blockbusters such as Speed 2: Cruise Control, Air Force One, George of the Jungle, Contact, Conspiracy Theory, My Best Friend's Wedding, and Con Air to substantially benefit their earnings.
 Hercules began its limited release in North America on June 13, 1997, playing in one selected theater.
-The film earned $249,567 in box office receipts during the weekend of June 13–15, standing at the thirteenth place in the box office ranking.
+The film earned nearly a quarter-million dollars in box office receipts during the weekend of June 13–15, standing at the thirteenth place in the box office ranking.
 During its first two weeks, the film had grossed $1.45 million when it expanded into two selected theaters.

 The general release followed on June 27, 1997, in 2,621 screens.
-During the weekend of June 27–29, box office analysts estimated that Hercules earned $21.5 million, ranking second behind Face/Off, which grossed $22.7 million.

-In its first two weeks of general release, Hercules amounted $58 million in box office grosses, compared to Pocahontas (which took in $80 million) and The Lion King (which grossed $119 million) in their respective two weeks.
+During the weekend of June 27–29, box office analysts estimated that Hercules earned $21.5 million, ranking second behind Face/Off, which grossed $23.3 million.
+During its first two weeks of general release, Hercules amounted $58 million in box office grosses, compared to Pocahontas (which took in $80 million) and The Lion King (which grossed $119 million) in their respective two weeks.
 Considered a disappointment among Disney shareholders, Disney's stock price slipped 9.7 percent by which executives blamed the film's box office performance on "more competition".

 By its third weekend, Buena Vista Pictures Distribution president Dick Cook confessed that competing family films such as Men in Black and Batman & Robin played a role in the downward box office performance, but projected the film would receive a worldwide gross of $300 million.
 Likewise, entertainment analysts speculated Hercules did not appeal strongly towards adults and teenagers compared to Beauty and the Beast, Aladdin, and The Lion King, which served as date movies and family outings.
 By spring 1998, Hercules grossed $99 million, and the international totals for Hercules raised its gross to $253 million.

 In Japan, Hercules earned an opening gross of $700,000, ranking in third place behind The Lost World: Jurassic Park and Princess Mononoke.
 The film was in second place behind The Full Monty in the UK during its opening weekend, making $1.1 million.